 Section 23 of FOISA also requires that all Scottish public authorities maintain a publication scheme.
 A publication scheme sets out the types of information that a public authority routinely makes available.

 The Scottish Government has adopted the Model Publication Scheme developed and approved by the Scottish Information Commissioner.
 The Commissioner is responsible for enforcing FOISA.
-The model scheme can be viewed online at the Commissioner's website (link) or by contacting us at the address below.

 The Commissioner's Model Publication Scheme is designed to ensure that authorities meet their obligation to take account of the public interest in providing access to the information that they hold which relates to:

 - the facts that inform the important decisions they take